e1st/bildstudio/README.md

 # Setup frontend

-In order to to setup frontend service run the following command
+In order to setup frontend service run the following command

 `yarn install`